Michael-Reefe/Loki.jl/README.md

 A boolean option that, if enabled, locks the hottest dust continuum component to 0 in the MIR.
 By default, this option is enabled if there are any templates in the fit, and disabled if there are no templates, but it can be overriden to whatever the user wants.
 The idea is that an AGN template should be used to fit the hotter dust components and the other dust components should be from the host galaxy.

+`nirspec_mask_chip_gaps`

+This is a boolean option that, if enabled, will forcefully mask out the full extent of the chip gaps in NIRSpec spectra.
+This will make sure that when fitting any integrated regions larger than a single spaxel (i.e. apertures, voronoi bins, or the initial integrated fit over the whole FOV) the chip gap regions will be fully masked out.
+This is necessary because the wavelengths of the chip gaps vary based on the position in the IFU, so when making integrated spectra, in regions where some spaxels are masked and others aren't, it can create artifical dips or peaks in the continuum.
+The "nirspec_mask_chip_gaps" options masks out the maximum extent of the chip gaps over all of the IFU positions (but again, only when fitting regions larger than a single spaxel).
+Note: this option must be enabled *manually* and is always off by default.
+This is because certain NIRSpec configurations (i.e. with the medium-resolution gratings) do not have chip gaps and so it is beneficial to keep this option disabled.

 ### ii.
 IR Continuum and PAH Options
 These options are found in `src/options/infrared.toml`